pytorch/ao/torchao/prototype/quantized_training/README.md

 - INT8 activation x INT8 weight.
 This can potentially leverage INT8 Tensor Cores, which is 2x faster than FP16/BF16 Tensor Cores.
 - INT4 weight only (with group-wise quantization).
 This can be used with INT4 tinygemm deployment in mind (or other optimized INT4 kernels).
 - FP8 activation x FP8 weight.
 The current FP8 training recipe can be seen as a form of QAT, which maintains a high-precision copy of model weights.
+We can eliminate the high-precision copy.